teyfix/rancher/README.md

 This script automates the setup of a k3s cluster with the Rancher UI, including Let's Encrypt SSL for secure access.
 This can help you quickly create new clusters for testing, development, or learning purposes.

+## Disclaimer

-Although you can use this Cluster for deploying real applications, I don't really know the caveats at the moment.
+Although you can use this cluster for deploying real applications, please be aware that I am currently unaware of all potential caveats.

 ## Features